someparty/someparty/source/articles/2023-10-05-agit-comme-du-monde.html.markdown

 ###[Tashme](https://tashme.bandcamp.com): *Promo 2023*
 ==Preview and purchase at [Bandcamp](https://tashme.bandcamp.com/album/promo-2023)==

 In September, Toronto hardcore quartet [Tashme](https://tashme.bandcamp.com) shared a searing 5-song EP, their first published work in nearly five years.
-I was lost in the Polaris Prize wilderness when this news first surfaced, so please don't read anything into my lack of punctuality as a lack of enthusiasm.
+I was lost in the Polaris Prize wilderness when this news first surfaced, so please don't read my lack of punctuality as a lack of enthusiasm.
 Tashme sounds absolutely essential.
 The band, featuring members of [VCR](https://vcr-toronto.bandcamp.com/) and [Damagers](http://damagers.bandcamp.com), includes vocalist Lautaro Castillo-Oliva, guitarist Jackson Waite, bassist Campbell Falconer, and drummer Matt Avenins.

 The group's set to appear at the fast-approaching Hamilton festival [Yourin Fested](https://www.instagram.com/yo.ur.in/), sitting up near the top of the Friday, October 13 night of the three-day event alongside Wasted Age and Toronto legends [Career Suicide](https://careersuicide.bandcamp.com/).